nidzo732/NetWork/Documentation/source/InnerWorkings.rst

 Despite serving difrent purposes all multiprocessing tools have some common properties.
 Each instance of a tool has its own integer ID, every queue, lock, manager or event has its own ID.
 When requests are sent to the dispatcher an ID is also sent to identify which item is used.

-They are all created with :py:meth:`Workgroup.register*` methods - :py:meth:`registerQueue`, :py:meth:`registerLock`...

 Most of them also have local dictionaries containing stuff that is used to handle them localy, for example - for every :py:class:`NWQueue` an instance of :py:class:`multiprocessing.Queue` is added to :py:data:`NetWork.queue.queues` dictionary on every computer in the workgroup, and the position of those queues in the dictionary is determined by the ID of the particular :py:class:`NWQueue`.
+They use :py:meth:`Workgroup.sendRequest` and :py:meth:`Worker.sendRequest` to communicate with workgroup and workers`

 Events
 ------